Your Turn-Key Tarot Personal Guidance System

 iNTERPRETING TAROT CARD POSITIONS

-This analysis represents the “universal truth” being passed down to you the moment you ask your question.
-Therefore, the first card in the first position represents “The Heart of the Matter” of your inquiry from the point of view of “higher truth.”
+This is the Tarot’s delivery of universal truth, passed to you the moment you asked your question.
+The first card always represents “The Heart of the Matter” of your inquiry from the higher perspective.

 Card No. 1, Position 1 – “The Heart of the Matter”